It’s a common misconception that you need to hire a lawyer for divorce.

-So if something in your gut is telling you that hiring a divorce attorney is a bad idea, how can you get a divorce without a lawyer?
+So if something in your gut is telling you that hiring a divorce attorney to represent you is a bad idea, then how can you get a divorce without a lawyer?

 Believe it or not, divorce is more about finances than about family law.
 In fact, three of the four issues that need to be resolved during the divorce process are financial in nature.

 So you are much better off choosing a divorce mediator with a financial background like me than a family law attorney without one.

 Divorce by mediation is a non-adversarial, alternative dispute resolution process led by a caring and neutral professional mediator that helps divorcing couples resolve the issues of divorce, out of court.